eventodb-hq/eventodb/@meta/@adr/ADR003-external-test-suite.md

 ## Decision

-Implement an **external test suite using Bun.js** that tests the MessageDB server as a black box via HTTP.
+Implement an **external test suite using Bun.js** that tests the EventoDB server as a black box via HTTP.

 ---